dotwebstack/dotwebstack-framework/docs/service/openapi.md

 The context configuration is mapped to the context specified for that query and can make use of parameter values with a key `args.<parametername>`:

-For instance, `$args.name` refers to the `name` parameter that occurs in either the path, query, request body or request header.
+For instance, `args.name` refers to the `name` parameter that occurs in either the path, query, request body or request header.

 Context fields are configured with an optional map `x-dws-query.context`.